JROB774/makeicon/README.md

 are also binaries available for download from this repository's releases tab.
 From here you can download any previous version which you require.

-Commits for each of the major release version are tagged.

 ## License

 This project is available under the MIT License, Copyright (c) Joshua Robertson 2021-2022